 DPM1-CDG – Reported in 12 children, this form of CDG is characterized by severe neurological involvement including developmental impairment, seizures and a variety of eye (ocular) abnormalities.
 This disorder was formerly known as CDG-Ie.

 MPDU1-CDG – Four children have been reported with this form of CDG.
 Symptoms have included severe psychomotor retardation, episodes of increased muscle tone (hypertonia), and a scaly, reddish skin condition.
 One child exhibited transient growth hormone deficiency and short stature.
 This disorder was formerly known as CDG-If.

-SLC35C1-CDG – Nine individuals have been reported with this disorder, which is characterized by growth retardation, psychomotor abnormalities and facial dysmorphy.
+SLC35C1-CDG – Nine individuals have been reported with this disorder, which is characterized by growth retardation, psychomotor abnormalities and dysmorphic facial features.
 Affected individuals also experience recurrent bacterial infections.
 This disorder was formerly known as CDG-IIc and is also known as leukocyte adhesion deficiency type II.
 NORD has a general report on the leukocyte adhesion deficiencies.

 DOLK-CDG (DOLK-CDG) – Seventeen affected infants developed hypotonia and ichthyosis, a general term for a group of scaly skin disorders, seizures, progressive microcephaly, failure to thrive and/or cardiomyopathy.
 This disorder was formerly known as CDG-Im.

 SRD5A3-CDG – This form of CDG has been reported in 11 individuals and is characterized by congenital eye abnormalities, hypotonia, developmental impairment.
 Abnormalities affecting the skin including ichthyosis, dry skin, erythroderma and atopic dermatitis may also occur.
 Some individuals have developed cerebellar ataxia.